PI-Portal/pi_portal/markdown/INSTALLATION.md

 This is probably the simplest approach, but requires [installing docker](https://docs.docker.com/engine/install/raspberry-pi-os/).
 It's recommended to use a Raspberry PI OS docker host to eliminate possible problems with GPIO or video hardware access inside the container.

 Steps:
-1. Create a configuration file based on your Slack Bot and GPIOs.
+1. Create a configuration file based on your PaaS accounts and GPIOs.
+(Secure this file with appropriate permissions and ownership: you should disable read or write access for other users.)
 2. Identify the GPIO device.
 On Raspberry PI OS this is `/dev/gpiomem`.
 3. Identify the video devices of your webcams.
 Usually this is `/dev/video0` or similar.
 4. Find your [timezone identifier](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).